rramosp/repotemplate/README.md

 see the example notebook under `notebooks`

 if you modify any file under `src` use the following in your code

+    from repotemplate import utils
+    # ... other code
     from importlib import reload
-    reload(...) # whatever module imported from the package
+    reload(utils)

 to reload any module within the same python process (no need to restart)

 ## using this repo packages